siam1251/cmds/arabic.md

 ### Fatiha
 rabbil-alamin - the lord of the creating
 l-ʿālamīna - of the universe
+yawmi - (of the) Day
+iyyāka - You Alone
+naʿbudu - we worship,
+nastaʿīnu - we ask for help.
+ih'dinā - Guide us
+alladhīna - (of) those
+anʿamta - You have bestowed (Your) Favors
+ʿalayhim - on them,
+ghayri - not (of)
+l-maghḍūbi - those who earned (Your) wrath
+l-ḍālīna - (of) those who go astray.
 ### 112. Ikhlas - Sincerity or Monotheism
 Huwa - he
 Samad - the Eternal, the Absolute.